JamesBampton/gurus-travel-blog/README.md

 Vite - Front end build tool, dynamic updates to improve development process.

-Multer - For stroring files on file system and displaying.
+Multer - For storing files on file system and displaying.

 Bootstrap - React boostrap, use pre defined css styling.

-HTML
+HTML - Hyper Text Markup Language

-CSS
+CSS - Content Style Sheets

 Application must be responsive and include user input such as forms, API integration to exchange data between Backend and Frontend, implement user registration and authentication (such as tokens).